Chepojusaipooja/E-shoppie/readme.md

-## MERN Ecommerce: A Seamless Shopping Experience Powered by the MERN Stack, Redux Toolkit, and Material UI
+##  Ecommerce: A Seamless Shopping Experience Powered by the full Stack, node.js, and HTML

 ### ```Note✨: I have another amazing project on``` [end-to-end-encrypted-chat-application](https://github.com/RishiBakshii/mern-chat) ```using Next.js, Prisma, Postgresql, Express, Socket.io.```